 'Little Miss Emperor' is a CD-only bonus track.
 The entire album was produced by Bowie and David Richards.
 No less than four singles were culled from this album: Cry For Love/Winners And Losers (A&M AM 358), Real Wild Child/Little Miss Emperor (A&M AM 368), Shades/Baby, It Can't Fall (A&M AM 374) and Isolation/Hideaway (A&M AM 397).

 Bowie's backing vocals apparently were removed from most tracks at the last minute.
 However, on the Extended Version of 'Real Wild Child (Wild One)' on the A&M 392 154-1 12", he is clearly audible!
-Circulating among fans are demo's of 'Fire Girl' and 'Cry For Love' that too feature Bowie on backing vocals.
+The demo of 'Fire Girl' (found on Where The Faces Shine Volume 2; Easy Action EARS018) too features Bowie on backing vocals.

 |Dana Gillespie: Andy Warhol